Deliver Us from Evil (2014 film): Plot

-In The Bronx in 2013, veteran NYPD Special Operations Sergeant Ralph Sarchie and his partner Butler patrol the 46th Precinct.
-A domestic disturbance call comes in over the radio.
-Sarchie finds out that the male at the address is a former Marine.

-At the site of the complaint, Sarchie and Butler encounter the former Marine, Jimmy Tratner, whose wife has been badly beaten.
-They also notice deep scratches on the floor.
-Tratner flees.
-Sarchie catches up and makes the arrest.
-The officers assume that Jimmy is mentally ill or high on drugs.
+In The Bronx in 2013, veteran NYPD Special Operations Sergeant Ralph Sarchie and his partner Butler respond to a domestic disturbance involving former Marine Jimmy Tratner, whose wife has been badly beaten.
+Deep scratches cover the floor, and Sarchie arrests Tratner after he flees.
+The officers assume he is mentally ill or intoxicated.

-Sarchie and Butler are called to the Bronx Zoo after a woman has thrown her toddler into the moat surrounding the lion enclosure.
-They find the woman in the lemur pen.
-She is furiously scraping at the ground and rapidly recites the lyrics to "Break On Through (To the Other Side)".
-Sarchie notices a commercial painter inside the lion enclosure.
-He enters to interrogate the man, but is attacked by the lions and barely escapes.
+Sarchie and Butler later investigate a woman, Jane Crenna, who threw her toddler into the lion enclosure at the Bronx Zoo.
+They find her in the lemur pen, scraping the ground while reciting "Break On Through (To the Other Side)".
+Sarchie encounters a commercial painter inside the lion enclosure but is attacked by the lions.
+After Jane is transferred to a mental health facility, Jesuit priest Mendoza visits her family, who suspect something supernatural is occurring.